Warren1001/Exp_Calculator/README.md

 Credits to Amazon Basin and co. for the entire experience algorithm.

+### v1.1.0
+- Blizzard sucks.
+Experience gain is much higher than originally thought.
+Why can't they just say what they changed exactly?

 ### v1.0.0
 - Only show areas impacted by Terror Zones.
 - Added a bunch of number options.